 The postdoctoral period is a critical time in the career development of an investigator regardless of whether they will ultimately work in academia, the private sector, or government service.
 You are encouraged to take full advantage of all the resources and benefits available to you during your time at UConn Health.

 Postdoctoral fellows and trainees should contact Dr. Gerald Maxwell in the Office of Postdoctoral Affairs if they have questions or suggestions about how to improve the postdoctoral experience.

 Postdoctoral scholars at UConn Health are classified in two broad categories: postdoctoral fellows and postdoctoral trainees.

 Postdoctoral fellows are employees of UConn Health and are members of the University Health Professionals (UHP) bargaining unit.
-Currently the minimum salary for postdoctoral fellows is $48,432 per year (effective October 2018), but fellows may be hired above this minimum.
+As per the current contract, the minimum salary for postdoctoral fellows is at the 0-year NIH experience level, but fellows may be hired above this minimum.
 In addition to salary, a generous benefits package for fellows includes health insurance, retirement contributions, and 30 days of paid leave per year which includes vacation, personal days, and holidays.
 Twelve days of paid sick leave per year are also included.
 There is no carryover of paid leave from year to year.